 Brioche Café: French-inspired daily lunches, breakfasts, fresh crepes, cakes, and sweets – all in a gorgeous building that feeds the imagination, too.
 (Yes, the owner is really from France!)
 Grab a cozy window seat or enjoy the outdoor patio.

 Boudreaux’s Louisiana Seafood & Steaks: This authentic Creole and Cajun establishment has it all, inside a wonderfully restored late 1800s warehouse building.
 Seafood, chicken, gumbo, steaks, salads and a full bar.
 Locals love the homemade onion rings and Cajun gravy.

 Jake’s Steakhouse and Sports Bar: Check out the nostalgic St. Jo décor and the barbecue, burgers, steaks and more – along with one of the largest outdoor seating areas downtown.

 Ground Round: A long-time favorite, the Ground Round has expansive seating and a full menu, including several choices for kids.
 Gather here and linger, and there’s an open door to late-night happy hour.

-Just Desserts by Bracy’s Café: Home cooking awaits, plus several choices for pies and baked goods.
+Bracy’s Café: Home cooking awaits, plus several choices for pies and baked goods.
 Breakfast and lunches all made from scratch.